node-red/node-red.github.io/docs/getting-started/beaglebone.md

 `settings.js` file for example.

-Beaglebone also has a systemd service, `/lib/systemd/system/node-red.socket`, that automatically starts Node-RED when is sees an attempt to connect.
-By default this is port 1880 - but if you want change that you need to change it here as well as in the `settings.js` file.
+Beaglebone also has a systemd service, `/lib/systemd/system/node-red.socket`, that automatically starts Node-RED when it sees an attempt to connect.
+By default this is port 1880 - but if you want to change that you need to change it here as well as in the `settings.js` file.

 ### Beaglebone specific nodes